Do you still need to wear a mask if you got the COVID-19 booster shot? - NewsBreak

 Do you still need to wear a mask if you got the COVID-19 booster shot?

-(NEXSTAR) – An estimated 41.9 million people in the U.S. have received a booster dose of the COVID-19 vaccine.
+(NEXSTAR) – An estimated 41.9 million people in the United States have received a booster dose of the COVID-19 vaccine.
 If you’re among that group, do you still need to wear a mask in public spaces?

-The need to wear a mask is dependent on who is around you, according to the country’s top infectious disease specialist.
+The need to wear a mask is dependent on who is around you, according to Dr. Anthony Fauci, the country’s top infectious disease specialist.

 If you are going to be in one of these public places, Fauci explains it is OK to lower your mask when you are eating or drinking.
 If you aren’t doing either of these activities, the mask should stay on.